mythril-forge/homebrew-spells/spells/cantrips/create-bonfire.md

 ## Description
 You create a bonfire on ground that you can see within range.
 Until the spell ends, the magic bonfire fills a 5-foot cube.
 Any creature moves through the bonfire's space or ends its turn there must succeed on a Dexterity save or take `1d6` fire damage.

-As a bonus action, you can flare up the bonfire to cause extra damage to creatures within the flames.
+Once per turn, you can flare up the bonfire as a bonus action, causing extra damage to creatures within the flames.
 Those creatures must make the saving throw against the bonfire's damage.

 ## At Higher Levels
 When you cast this spell using a spell slot of 1st level or higher, the damage increases by `1d6` for each slot level.